geoffreyhach/interactive-rating-component-main/README.md

 ### What I learned

-This is my first time integrated something with javascript.
-I learned how to modify html elements and css properties using addEventListener.
+This is my first time I integrated something with javascript and I learned how to modify html elements and css properties using addEventListener.
+I have no idea if I used the best practices to change the content of the card.
+I added a small js thing so we can easily change the range of the rating.
+Big range affect the design though, there must be some improvement to do there.
+I tried to add a little transition effect after submitting but I couldn't find how to do it.

 ### Continued development